-Scientists report a potential new treatment to prevent strokesNovember 22nd, 2012 in Cardiology /
+Scientists report a potential new treatment to prevent strokesNovember 22, 2012 in Medicine & Health / Cardiology

 (Medical Xpress)—Scientists may have discovered a new way to prevent strokes in high risk patients, according to research from the University of Warwick and University Hospitals Coventry and Warwickshire (UHCW).